halcy/mastodon_mod_tools/README.md

 Very very alpha software.
 Run at own risk.
 Known limitation currently: CLIP model used isn't really good at non-latin charsets for text.
+(this means almost any CJK text will match almost any other CJK text)

 There is support for triggering on the status.created webhook, but it only really makes sense to do that if you patch mastodon to run it for nonlocal statuses.